This page describes helpful information for troubleshooting a Stardog Cluster.

 $ stardog-admin cluster info Coordinator: 127.0.0.1:6000 Nodes: 127.0.0.1:6002 127.0.0.1:6001

-cluster status command will also which nodes are currently members along with a brief overview of the server.
+cluster status command will also show which nodes are currently members, along with a brief overview of the server.

-If any nodes are no longer members the first place to look is the end of the Stardog log in
+If a node is no longer a member of the cluster, the first place to look is the end of the Stardog log in

-$STARDOG_HOME/stardog.log on the node that is no longer in the cluster.
-That will often provide some clues for the reason the node is no longer a member.
+$STARDOG_HOME/stardog.log on that node.
+That will often provide clues as to why the node is no longer a member.

-The other log to check is the coordinator’s Stardog log to see if there are any messages about the node being expelled around the time in question.
-Those messages typically look like (in this case the node failed to drop the database so it’s expelled):
+The other log to check is the coordinator’s Stardog log.
+This will help you see if there are any messages about the node being expelled around the time in question.
+Those messages typically look like:

 WARN 2021-04-26 18:06:11,050 [stardog-admin-4] com.complexible.stardog.pack.replication.tx.Replicate:expelFailedNodes(444): Action drop: Initiating node 10.244.11.25:5820: Failed node(s): [10.244.9.25:5820]